-The Russian Studies Workshop (RSW) at Indiana University’s Russian and East European Institute (REEI) and Hamilton Lugar School of Global and International Studies (HLS) invites applications for a one-year postdoctoral fellowship.
-The fellowship begins August 1, 2019 and is for one year, until July 31, 2020.
-The fellowship is renewable for up to one additional year.
+The Russian Studies Workshop (RSW) at Indiana University’s Russian and East European Institute (REEI) and Hamilton Lugar School of Global and International Studies (HLS) invites applications for a one-year postdoctoral fellowship beginning August 1, 2020.
 Applicants should be scholars conducting research on Russia while contributing to interdisciplinary and international debates.
-Special consideration will be given to scholars who have conducted extensive field research and have strong Russian language skills.
+Special consideration will be given to scholars who have conducted extensive research and have strong Russian language skills.
 The fellowship is $50,000/year and includes benefits.
-This postdoctoral fellowship is provisional and contingent upon RSW's receipt of a grant.

-The postdoctoral fellow will teach one course per year.
-The fellow is expected to maintain a vigorous research program during the fellowship, and actively participate in the RSW, including leading a monthly writing circle for Russian Studies PhD students.
+The postdoctoral fellow will teach one course per year; importantly, after teaching this course, the finished syllabus and auxiliary materials (handouts, course packets, etc.) will be shared with HLS at the end of the fellowship.
+The fellow is expected to maintain a vigorous research program during the fellowship, and actively participate in the RSW, including leading a monthly writing group for Russian Studies PhD students.
 Fellows are required to be in residence in Bloomington, Indiana.

 - Curriculum Vitae.